1.6 Evidence-based youth policy

 Each ministry also has its own SSM – Ministerial Statistical Department, which may produce data on ministry policies as seen by young people.
 Data collected on youth bears essentially on education, school dropout, employment, accommodation, health and student mobility.

-Within the Ministry in charge of youth, the "Surveys, Data and Statistical Studies" mission (MEDES) is responsible for producing and disseminating public statistics on youth, popular education, associative life and sport.
+Within the Ministry of Education and Youth, the "Surveys, Data and Statistical Studies" mission (MEDES) is responsible for producing and disseminating public statistics on youth, popular education, associative life and sport.
 (See Evaluation and monitoring of public policies).

 To this list should be added other public institutions that produce and disseminate data on youth: the Caisse Nationale d'Allocations Familiales (CNAF), the statistics office of the Observatoire de la Politique de la Ville and the Centre d'Etudes et de Recherches sur les Qualifications (CEREQ), which collaborates regularly with the Institut National de la Jeunesse et de l'Education Populaire (INJEP).